Dalyah/catalogApp/README.md

+This project is a special version of Catalog-Project with some changes ready to be deployed on Amazon Linux Server Lightsail!
 # Item Catalog Application
 It is a catalog application to retrieve, add, update and delete items from different categories.
 This project was prepared as part of Udacity Full-Stack Nanodegree program.